-Technically, EQ Bank’s Savings Plus Account is, well, a savings acccount, but it’s kind of the best of both worlds.
-It has all the characateristic of a chequing account, with unlimited Interac transfers, a card that behaves like a debit/credit card, and a way higher interest rate (2.5%) than any chequing account.
+EQ Bank’s Personal Account is the best of both worlds.
+It has all the characateristic of a chequing account, with unlimited Interac transfers, a card that behaves like a debit/credit card.
+It is also a good savings account with a higher interest rate (up to 3%) than other chequing accounts.
 There are no transaction, foreign transaction, monthly, or inactivity fees.
-When making purchases in foreign currencies, only the Mastercard currency conversion rate is applied, eliminating typical credit card surcharges.

-The Savings Plus account is available in all Canadian provinces.
+The Personal account is available in all Canadian provinces.
 The EQ Bank Card, however, is not available in Quebec.

 The Coast Capital Savings Federal Credit Union was founded in 1940 and is the largest credit union with 535,000 members.
 Its branches are located only in British Columbia.
 It offers chequing accounts, savings accounts, loans, mortgages, guaranteed investment certificates and registered accounts.

 The Free Chequing, Free Debit, and More Account includes an unlimited number of transactions per month and no monthly fees.
 When sending an Interac e-Transfer, a $1.50 fee is added.
 However, there is no charge when receiving an Interac e-Transfer.
 There is a $2.50 fee when withdrawing from an ATM other than that of your bank.
 This fee is $5+2% of the amount retrieved when withdrawing from an ATM in the United States or in another country.